 We are all dealing with such unprecedented times and feeling unsure of what comes next when the world gets back to “normal.”
 Hopefully–in due time, we will continue to see the entertainment industry flourish.

-Communications student from Toronto, Ontario.
-A music lover, bookworm, and pop culture fanatic.
+Music lover, bookworm, and pop culture fanatic.
 Passionate about all things entertainment, sports, beauty, and fashion.